 Before jump into the detailed trek of Manaslu circuit trek during the winter season in Nepal (December and January) let me give you some basic information about our group.
 We are only two people (Minimum size for Manaslu trek) and come from South Korea.
 I’m in my mid 30’s, and my mom is in her mid 60’s.
 We have a little bit better physical condition than average trekkers, which is probably because we always like to explore high altitude trekking especially, loves Himalaya regions such as in Nepal and Tibet.
-I've been visited Nepal since 2007.
+I’ve been visited Nepal since 2007.
 In order to experience different and avoid busy trail, we decided to trek Manaslu during the winter season.
 We hired one guide and one porter.
 I have carried 18kg baggage during the trek.
-We prepared tent, portable water purifier, and portable solar panel.
-We have already experienced in several high mountains (Above 5000m).
-We have always used sleeping bag temperature rating of -40°C (mine), and my Mom’s is -60°C during this trekking.
+We prepared a tent, portable water purifier, and portable solar panel.
+We have already experienced several high mountains (Above 5000m).
+We have always used a sleeping bag temperature rating of -40°C (mine), and my Mom’s is -60°C during this trekking.

 I have written down all my experience of 13 days from my recent trek in Nepal.
 This might be helpful if anyone looking into this adventure during the same time of the year as I did.
-Just to make quick understanding for readers here is the highlight from our trek.
+Just to make a quick understanding for readers here is the highlight from our trek.

 - In the first week of our trek, a village around Machhakhola and Jagat I feel like the temperature was very warm and it didn’t drop down below 7°C, and rise up to almost 20°C during daylight.

-- In Manaslu area, most of them use solar power, so charging is slow and expensive.
+- In the Manaslu area, most of them use solar power, so charging is slow and expensive.
 It is better if you bring your own portable solar charger and power bank.

 - Wifi and 3G network is partly available, but my 3G didn’t work after Jagat (I used Ncell).
 Local people are using 2G with a different sim card.
 Locals said during the winter season, communication devices are unstable in this region.

-- In the most of villages, the tea houses were closed but we found at least one lodge opened in each village.
+- In most villages, the tea houses were closed but we found at least one lodge opened in each village.
 No tent required before Samdo.
 There was only one lodge opened in Samagaon.

 - In Samagaon, you should wake up early in the morning not to miss a sunrise.
 At night, you have overcome coldness but not to miss the night sky.